MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Container.md

 Retrieves the horizontal focus adjustment for the container.
 See `set-focus-hadjustment()`.

 Returns: the horizontal focus adjustment, or `undefined` if none has been set.
-In the `-rk` case, an invalid Widget is returned.
-It is a native object for **Gnome::Gtk3::Adjustment**.

     method get-focus-hadjustment ( --> N-GObject )